ef4203/demo-api/README.md

-# .NET Core REST API Template
+# .NET REST API Demo

-> Fully featured REST API base for building enterprise backends
+> Collection of best practices for developing REST APIs.

 This project contains a complete REST API base, which can be extended with further functionality.